AntonioFasano/filleR/README.md

     try(system(cmd, intern = TRUE))

-Read the full code on github FilleR
+Read the full code on github [FilleR](https://github.com/AntonioFasano/filleR/blob/master/filleR.r).

 Final considerations
 ====================

-To position your text properly on the PDF you may take advantage of the distance tools, present in many PDF applications, including some free ones.
+To position your text properly on the PDF you may take advantage of the distance tools present in many PDF applications, including some free ones.

-For example, under Windows, [this image](http://i.imgur.com/IT4IOgc.png?1) shows a disntance tool in action  using the free [PDF-XChange Viewer](http://www.tracker-software.com/product/pdf-xchange-viewer).
+For example, under Windows, [this image](http://i.imgur.com/IT4IOgc.png?1) shows a distance tool in action  using the free [PDF-XChange Viewer](http://www.tracker-software.com/product/pdf-xchange-viewer).